SiGiL-Cpp/CppCraft/pages/05-processing.md

 ### Process Memory Layout

-When the apprentice enters the workshop, some of the bottom drawers are directly available.
+When the apprentice enters the workshop, some drawers at the bottom of the wall of drawers are directly available.
 - The bottom rows to store the scrolls where the instructions are written (the *compiled code*), so that it's easy to find them when needed.
 - A few more rows of drawers above these to store the ingredients the apprentice came with (*static data*).
-- And plenty more rows of empty drawers for the apprentice to work with.
+- And plenty more rows of empty drawers for the apprentice to work with on his own.

-But all the drawers of the middle and top rows are locked.
+But all the drawers above that, the middle and top rows, are locked.
 If the apprentice needs more drawer space to work with than the bottom rows, they have to ask the butler who will give them a key, with a label on it indicating which drawers have been made available for them.

 There is also a lot of stuff stored in the cellar (the *drive memory*), a market in the nearby town (*networking*) and other sources of ingredients, but